Act Prohibiting Importation of Slaves: Antebellum proposals by Fire-Eaters to reopen

 In the South, the Fire-Eaters—antebellum pro-slavery extremists—proposed repealing the act and once more legalizing the international slave trade in the United States.
 Historian Erskine Clarke writes that this call "was a shameless expression of their contempt for any antislavery sentiment and a part of their stratagem to divide the nation and create a slaveholding confederacy.
 Among other things, the Fire-Eaters hoped that a reopened international slave trade would incense the North, and that Northern outrage would cause white Southerns to unite and move toward secession."

 In addition to whipping up sectional tensions, Fire-Eaters advocated the reopening of the slave trade in order to drive down the price of slaves; to balance the millions of European immigrants who had settled in the North and maintain Southern representation in Congress; and assert the morality of slavery: "Slave trading had to be made right, otherwise slavery was imperiled."
 Fire-Eaters essentially desired to "legitimize the slave trade in order to make the point that both slavery and the African slave trade were morally acceptable practices"—a view intended to be precisely opposite that of the abolitionists, who affirmed the immorality of both slavery and the slave trade.
-The view alarmed even pro-slavery figures, such as former President John Tyler, who in retirement wrote a widely republished letter condemning the Fire-Eaters' call to abrogate article 8 of the Webster–Ashburton Treaty (which barred the slave trade).
+The view alarmed even pro-slavery figures, such as former President John Tyler, who in retirement wrote a widely republished letter condemning the Fire-Eaters' call to abrogate Article 8 of the Webster–Ashburton Treaty (which barred the slave trade).
 Tyler noted that the South had voted to ratify the treaty.

 Slavery and the cotton economy boomed during the 1850s, and cotton prices were resurgent after a decline in the 1840s.
-This in turn drove up the price of slaves, which led to further pressure to re-open the slave trade to meet demand or bring prices down.
-Not all Southerners felt this way however, as the high price of slaves benefitted slave owners and slave merchants.
-But the general sentiment called for a re-opening of the trade, as a logical extension of the support of slavery.
-Southerners reasoned that if slavery was good, then putting more people into slavery must also be good, and that if trading slaves in the South was okay, then trading them from Africa must also be okay.
+This, in turn, drove up the price of slaves, which led to further pressure to re-open the slave trade to meet demand or bring down prices.
+Not all Southerners felt this way, however, as the high price of slaves benefitted slave owners and slave merchants.
+But the general sentiment called for a re-opening of the trade as a logical extension of the support for slavery.
+Southerners reasoned that, if slavery was good, then putting more people into slavery must also be good, and that, if trading slaves in the South was okay, then trading them from Africa must also be okay.
 Conventions of Southern planters repeatedly called for the trade to re-open.
-This of course was a non-starter in Congress.
+This, of course, was a non-starter in Congress.
 There were also attempts from state legislatures to allow the importation of "apprentices" from Africa, but without success.
 When trying to repeal the slave act failed, some turned to simply ignoring it.
 Notable cases during the 1850s included slaves smuggled aboard the Wanderer and the Clotilda.